claudielarouche/claudielarouche/_dev-projects/free-agent.md

 Leave with income averaging, June 1st, 2023 to September 1st, 2023

-Activities under this Agreement shall commence on October 16, 2023, and conclude on December 28, 2023, or at completion of the work described in Annex A.
+Dual assignment - 7 (above) and 8 (below) - September 2nd, 2024 to June 9th, 2024

-8. **Indigenous Services Canada**, April 1st, 2023 to May 31st 2023
+8. **Indigenous Services Canada**
-Main Tasks (4 – 6 bullets/items)
+Main Tasks
-● Develop data visualization tools for Indigenous procurement data with information from proactive disclosure of contracting and other sources ● Support ISC in developing annual reporting and trend analysis, including publicly available data visualization tools from departments’ procurement plans and reporting on 5% Indigenous procurement targets
+- Develop data visualization tools for Indigenous procurement data with information from proactive disclosure of contracting and other sources
+- Support ISC in developing annual reporting and trend analysis, including publicly available data visualization tools from departments’ procurement plans and reporting on 5% Indigenous procurement targets
-● In partnership with Indigenous organizations, PSPC, TBS and other departments work to develop best practices, support pilots projects and/or proof of concepts and support experimentation and co-development of future Indigenous procurement data strategies
+- In partnership with Indigenous organizations, PSPC, TBS and other departments work to develop best practices, support pilots projects and/or proof of concepts and support experimentation and co-development of future Indigenous procurement data strategies

+Leave with income averaging, June 10, 2024 to September 10, 2024

+Dual assignment (7 and 8) - September 11, 2025 to June 6, 2025

 Leave with income averaging, June 9, 2025 to September 9, 2025

+To be determined :)

 > _See other sides projects I've been working on:_ [Projects page](/)